thunlp/TritonBench/README.md

 **Note**: Ensure that accuracy and efficiency evaluations are performed sequentially.

+## Hugging face
+We have published our dataset on [Hugging Face](https://huggingface.co/collections/LiShangZ/tritonbench-67c0016bc8a8654cfd612a1a).

 ## 📩 Contact Us
 If you have any questions, feel free to reach out to us at:
 **✉️ Email:** [qshi9510@gmail.com]